Skip to Site Header Skip to Main Content Skip to Footer

 You may then want to practice mindfulness.
 Try keeping your eyes closed as you aim to calm and empty your mind, noticing thoughts when they appear and gently allowing them to float away.

 You notice and pay attention to your thoughts and observations without judgment while practicing mindfulness meditation.
-It can be an effective way to manage feelings of stress and anxiety while helping with relaxation.
+It can be an effective way to manage feelings of stress, anxiety, and frustration during stressful holiday moments, while helping with relaxation.
 This practice combines awareness and concentration and can be done alone.
-Additionally, mindfulness meditation appears to help improve your sleep quality.
-[7]

 Despite the neighbor’s Christmas lights, the overcooked dinner, and your snug sweater, laughing about it all will reduce stress and anxiety.
-There are plenty of benefits of laughter including:
+Spending quality time with family and friends can help alleviate stress during the holidays.

 Conclusion